eydriyan/DegenToken/README.md

-# Metacrafters: Degen Token Project
+# Degen Token (ERC-20): Unlocking the Future of Gaming

 This Solidity program demonstrates a custom ERC20 token contract called `DegenToken`.
 It includes functionalities for minting, transferring, burning tokens, and redeeming store items.
 The contract also incorporates ownership control and basic validations.

 ## Description

 The `DegenToken` contract extends OpenZeppelin's `ERC20`, `Ownable`, and `ERC20Burnable` contracts.
 It allows the contract owner to mint new tokens and enables users to transfer, burn tokens, and redeem store items.
 The contract manages a list of store items with predefined prices, which users can redeem by burning tokens.
+Additionally, it keeps track of the items redeemed by each user.

 ## Functions